WNNK-FM: History

-Bruce Bond

-Bruce Bond was the host of Wink 104's afternoon drive, titled The Bruce Bond Late Afternoon Show.
-This show was noteworthy for both its format and the time slot in which it aired.
-The Late Afternoon Show was an all-talk show with multiple concurrent hosts; while this itself is not unusual, its presence on an otherwise all-music formatted station is highly unorthodox.
-Even more unusual was that the show aired on weekdays from 3 to 7 p.m., otherwise known as the "afternoon drive" and the second most-expensive portion of the day (generally second only to the morning drive) for advertisers.
-Typically, this time slot is reserved for carefully calculated and heavily tested programming.
-Wink 104 saw tremendous success with the format, however, and aside from a few brief interruptions, ran the show live from 1995 until 2002.

-In 2002, Bruce Bond departed the station after the station's programming direction was changed to accommodate a broader 12-54 demographic.
-He was later convicted of forgery and identity theft six years after departing WNNK.

 HD Radio

 WNNK was one of the first HD Radio stations to be upgraded by Cumulus in 2005.

 On August 20, 2008, Cumulus Media moved the urban AC programming on sister station WHGB, branded as "The Touch", to the HD2 subchannel of WNNK-FM, while WHGB switched to a sports radio format as an affiliate of the ESPN Radio network.
 The WHGB simulcast on 95.3, W237DE, which brought "The Touch" programming to FM, was switched to simulcasting WNNK-FM HD2 that day, keeping "The Touch" programming on 95.3 FM.

 On August 27, 2011 "The Touch 95.3" posted on its website that its last day would be August 31, 2011, ending its programming on both 95.3 and WNNK-FM HD2.
 On August 31, Cumulus Media announced that W237DE would begin simulcasting WHGB the next day, on September 1, bringing ESPN Radio programming to 95.3.

+Sometime in July 2026, WNNK-FM HD2 got re-enabled and started simulcasting sister station WHGB as its translator W243BR (96.5) was ending the sports radio format, and being taken on by WWKL-FM’s former HOT branding and rhythmic contemporary format.

+On September 17, 2026, a new HD sub-channel got added to WNNK, as WNNK-FM HD3.
+It started simulcasting rhythmic contemporary W243BR “HOT 96.5” as a move to expand that station’s coverage and a new option for HD Radio listeners in the area, along with WTPA-FM HD2, which also simulcasts W243BR.